mvolkmann/blog/src/deno.md

 To run the tests and report test coverage, enter `deno test --coverage --unstable`.
 This outputs any uncovered source lines.
+It would be nice if this supported an option to only output uncovered line numbers instead of the actual code.

 ## Bundling